mgambrell/Motherload.Open/MtSharperest/MTS.Open/readme.md

 When adding libraries to your sln, be sure to add the associated native project.
 But do not select it to build in the Brute|x64 configuration -- the bruted output will take care of building it.

+When making a new sln, be sure to reference MTS.Engine.Pipeline.
+Nothing needs it directly, but it needs to be built and output so your Proto target can hotload content.

 TODO: add more prescriptive docs, organized by task: Try a new project; make a console build; add an existing library; develop a new library